 Also, while you possess the capacity to do so, you are always free to revoke or change the Living Trust that you create - you can add or eliminate beneficiaries; you can add or eliminate assets from the trust; you can name a different trustee if you wish simply by modifying the terms of the existing trust.
 When you name someone on a deed or vehicle title as the beneficiary "payable on death," if you later change or your mind, or if the person named as beneficiary dies, or if circumstances change so that the beneficiary is to no longer receive the asset upon your death, you would need to prepare and file a new deed with the county recorder or deed office or obtain a new or clean vehicle title from your state's bureau of motor vehicle - and these steps that can be somewhat cumbersome and inconvenient.

 Thank you for your explanation of Living Trust vs. payable on death.
-You confirmed my thoughts developed through studying the need for a Living Trust as published by various attorneys as well as attending several seminars hosted by various attorneys even though POD was never addressed and I, therefore, did not know it even existed.
+You confirmed my thoughts developed through studying the need for a Living Trust as published by various attorneys as well as attending several seminars hosted by various attorneys (even though POD was never addressed and I, therefore, did not know it even existed).

-You also furnished me with new insights and the need for a Living Trust.
-As a retired accountant who practiced in the public arena I have full knowledge of our assets and what we want done with them upon death.
+You also furnished me with new insights on the need for a Living Trust.
+As a retired accountant who practiced in the public arena, I have full knowledge of our assets and what we want done with them upon death.
 Accordingly, I believe I can properly prepare the documents required by using your program that I plan on ordering today.
-I received the impression during our meeting with the local attorney that he was not qualifying us correctly because he did not look at a single document I offered him and therefore had no idea how many digits there are in our net worth.
+I received the impression during our meeting with the local attorney that he was not qualifying us correctly because he did not look at a single document I offered him and therefore had no idea how many digits there are in our net worth!